P1-P2P-Food-donation/P2P-Food-Donation/README.md

 After this the program shall be ready to launched by double clicking on it in the data directory.

 ## Menus
-The menus of the program will be displayed as seen below.
+An exsample of a menus of the program will be displayed as seen below.

 [1] Auction menu

-[2] List users

-[3] Delete a user

-[4] Delete a item

-[5] Exit
+[2] Exit

-To enter the next menu or action you will need to write the corresponding number and press enter. this means to enter the auction menu you need to press 1 and then enter.
+To enter the next menu or action you will need to write the corresponding number and press enter.
+This means to enter the auction menu you need to press 1 and then enter.
 The last option in all menus is always Exit and will close the program.
 When you need to input data into the program, it will look like the following, that are taken from Auction item:

 Please use dots instead of commas and avoid language specific characters